Minimum measurements quantum protocol for band structure calculation: Introduction

-In this work, we present an improvement to the VQD framework tailored to TB Hamiltonians.
+In this work, we present an improvement to the VQE framework tailored to TB Hamiltonians.
 By exploiting symmetries in the TB model, we rigorously prove that only three distinct measurement bases are sufficient to evaluate all required observables, yielding a constant measurement overhead, independent of system size.
 For example, in a near-term practical implementation of a 1000-qubit tight-binding (TB) system—which would typically require thousands of measurement settings—our approach reduces this number to just three.
+Furthermore, this protocol can be extended to construct exact eigenstates of a many-electron non-interacting system for multi-orbital Hubbard models in momentum space, such as the three-band Emery model.
+These wavefunctions can subsequently serve as high-fidelity initial states for advanced quantum computing routines, including adiabatic state preparation designed to slowly evolve the non-interacting reference into the true ground state of a fully interacting system.

-The major significance of our contribution lies in showing that, unlike classical computational cost, the number of measurement settings in variational quantum algorithms can be made independent of system size.
+Although the classical simulations of tight-binding models will likely remain more efficient than their quantum counterparts in the near future, the significance of our contribution lies in showing that, unlike classical computational cost, the number of measurement settings in variational quantum algorithms can be made independent of system size.
 This property highlights a promising direction for quantum algorithms, where measurement bottlenecks can be overcome even in the NISQ era.